“The best way to find yourself is to lose yourself in the service of others.” – Mahatma Gandhi

 So, you guessed it, my first organization is the Columbia Slough Watershed Council.
 I have already highlighted the Columbia Slough, some of the outreach and community events the council organizes, and you can look for the interview post next week, and my personal experiences post soon.

-I will be moving on to the next organization next week, so stay tuned to discover the next lucky cause I will be highlighting.
 Do you work or volunteer for an organization you would like to see me cover?
 Do you have a favorite cause that deserves extra attention?
-Have a non-profit in mind you think I would really enjoy volunteering for?
+Have a nonprofit in mind you think I would really enjoy volunteering for?
 Please comment below-I would love suggestions!
 I post all my content to the organizations Twitter and Facebook accounts (when appropriate and applicable), and of course, my blog posts are shared with all the folks in my network!

 “Everybody can be great… because anybody can serve.
 You don’t have to have a college degree to serve.
 You don’t have to make your subject and verb agree to serve.
 You only need a heart full of grace.
 A soul generated by love.” – Martin Luther King, Jr